hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 Note that this policy example is unrelated to the policy you wrote to `aws/roles/deploy`.
 This policy example should be applied to the IAM user (or role) associated with the root credentials that you wrote to `aws/config/root`.
 You have to apply it yourself in IAM.
 The policy you wrote to `aws/roles/deploy` is the policy you want the AWS secret backend to apply to the temporary credentials it returns from `aws/creds/deploy`.

-If you get stuck at any time, simply run `vault help aws` or with a subpath for interactive help output.
+If you get stuck at any time, simply run `vault path-help aws` or with a subpath for interactive help output.

 ## API